Rita Karasartova: 2025 arrest

 On 14 April 2025, Karasartova posted a letter on Facebook written by Tilekmat Kurenov, a Kyrgyzstani opposition activist.
 Kurenov had previously travelled to Dubai in order to meet with a former Kyrgyzstani politician, and had asked Karasartova to post the letter if something happened to him.
 Karasartova decided to post the letter publicly after not hearing from Kurenov since early April, causing her to be concerned he had been forcibly disappeared; on 9 April, the State Committee for National Security had alleged that it had uncovered a plot to seize power from the Kyrgyzstani government, and stated that one of the plot's leaders was in the United Arab Emirates.

 Later that day, armed police officers from the Main Department of Internal Affairs of Chüy Region raised Karasartova's home in Bishkek, initially transporting and interrogating her at a police station in Chüy.
 In the days prior to her arrest, two other activists had been arrested on suspicion of being "supporters of Kurenov" and following Karasartova's arrest, local media reported that she had "close ties" to the main suspects concerning a plot to overthrow the government.

 On 19 April, Kyrgyzstani authorities confirmed that Kurenov was in their custody, having been deported from the United Arab Emirates, and stated that he had been charged with calling for and preparing mass riots and attempting to seize power.
 The prosecution alleged that Karasartova's posting of Kurenov's letter was a signal to start an attempt coup d'état.

 On 17 April, Karasartova's detention was extended until 12 May, at a hearing held at 02:00 KGT; while the judge recognised that the circumstances of her arrest had contained "procedural violations", Karasartova's detention was deemed to be "justified".
 The hearing was held in Russian, and Karasartova was not provided access to a Kyrgyz interpreter.

 At a subsequent hearing on 30 May at Sverdlovsky District Court in Bishkek, Karasartova's detention was further extended until at least 12 June.
-She is being held at Pre-Trial Detention Centre #1 of the City of Bishkek.
+She was being held at Pre-Trial Detention Centre #1 of the City of Bishkek.

 On 8 July 2025, Karasartova was formally charged with organising mass riots, under article 278 of the Kyrgyzstani criminal code, and calling for the violent seizure of power, under article 327.

 After two postponements, Karasartova's trial started on 15 August 2025.
 Kyrgyzstani authorities classified the case, preventing the defence from obtaining its own copy of the evidence file against Karasartova.
+On 18 September, she was sentenced to five years' probation, in addition to a fine of 50, 000 KGS.

+Karasartova appealed her sentence; in December 2025, her sentence was upheld.